JackEMiller/PrizeGenerator/README.md

 Flask is used to build the web framework of the application

+To deploy the application a variety of tools have been used:
+- Ansible is used to configure the virtual machines for deployment ensuring all requirements and connections are met
+- Docker creates the images for each service, containerising them.
+- Using the Docker swarm functionality to deploy across multiple machines
+- Jenkins is used to build the application removing downtime and impact to end users
+- Nginx is used to balance incoming requests between the nodes of he swarm

 A Version Control System is used to manage changes to the application and development, this is used with Git in conjuction with GitHub to host.
 The Dev branch is used to develop the application while Jenkins is linked to the main branch to host the application.
 To add a new feature or code when completed and tested, it is merged with the main branch.
 This allows development to happen while the application is live and ensures zero downtime:

 ![git](https://github.com/JackEMiller/ClubForum/blob/main/images/merge.PNG?raw=true)